dathaglia/nathaliapires.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I was born in 2002 and raised on the periphery of São Paulo, Brazil.
+I was born in 2002 and raised in the periphery of São Paulo, Brazil.
 From an early age, numbers were the building blocks of endless imaginary worlds.
 Those worlds matured with me and led me to Physics and, later, to Astronomy.

 I hold a BSc in Physics from the University of São Paulo (2023) and am currently a PhD candidate at the same institution, under the supervision of Prof. Jorge Ernesto Horvath.
 My doctoral project is titled "Compact Object Binaries in the Galaxy and the Resulting Mass Distributions".